 Application forms are available below in English.
 For forms in Irish or large format, for further information on application criteria and assessment, or to book an advisory session about the Scheme, please contact Katherine Atkinson, Professional Development, 01-4736600 or email support (at) create-ireland.ie.

 Read the AIC FAQ

-Since 2001, the Artist in the Community Scheme has funded up to 200 artists.
+Since 2001, the Artist in the Community Scheme has funded over 200 artists.
 Visual artists, writers, theatre practitioners, musicians, film makers, architects and dancers have worked with many communities of place/and or interestin very diverse social and community contexts.